valencia21/valencia21.github.io/_posts/2020-06-14-summarizing-japans-coronavirus-strategy-response-result.markdown

 #### Does wearing a mask help?

-Despite confusing advice from WHO at the start of the outbreak, evidence has pointed towards masks having a large effect on preventing infection.
+Despite conflicting advice from WHO at the start of the outbreak, evidence has pointed somewhat towards masks having a large effect on preventing infection.
 A <a href="https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)31142-9/fulltext">meta-analysis of ten studies with results related to mask wearing</a> published in Lancet (June 1st, 2020) states:

-“Medical or surgical face masks might result in a large reduction in virus infection; N95 respirators might be associated with a larger reduction in risk compared with surgical or similar masks.”
+*“Medical or surgical face masks might result in a large reduction in virus infection; N95 respirators might be associated with a larger reduction in risk compared with surgical or similar masks.”*

 It is worth pointing out that this finding was stated with a low degree of certainty, the effect of mask wearing could be quite different.